liismn/hadoop-yarn-score/README.md

 ## Test
 `python score_test.py`
-Where all app/scheduler/queue info are generated randomly.
+Where all app/scheduler/queue info are generated randomly every 5 seconds.

 Detailed readme will be updated later.